Are you truly happy? ’Cause the Holy Spirit wants you to be.

 Acts 8.6-8 KWL

-- 6 The crowds paid attention to Philip’s sayings,
+- 6 The crowds were unanimously paying attention to Philip’s teachings,

-- listening to him together, watching the signs he did.
+- listening to him and watching the miracles he performed,

-- 7 Many who had unclean spirits, screaming with loud voices, were thrown out.
+- 7 for many had unclean spirits—and they came out, screaming with loud voices.

 1 Timothy 1.4 KWL